FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Experiments

 \subsubsection{Model Reverse Attack}

-To investigate the impact of split point selection and noise scale on the security of FL-LLaMA, we evaluate the attack performance of the adversarial model under varying configurations of $Blocks_A$ depth (Blocks\_A = 1, 2, 3) and noise (scale = 0, 0.02, 0.5).
-The attack model is trained via full-parameter fine-tuning with a learning rate of 2e-5.
-Reconstruction quality is evaluated using standard generation metrics BLEU-4 and ROUGE-2.
+To assess how split points and noise scale affect the security of FedSEA-LLaMA, we evaluate the attack performance of the adversarial model under varying configurations of $Blocks_A$ depth ($Blocks_A$ = 1, 2, 3) and noise (scale = 0, 0.02, 0.5).
+Attacks use full-parameter fine-tuning (lr=2e-5), with reconstruction quality measured by BLEU-4 and ROUGE-2.
 FedBert reports a Rouge-2 of 7.053 and a Bleu-4 of 28.57.
-Experiment results of FL-LLaMA is shown in Tab. \ref{tab:Attack_performance_modelA_noise}.
+Experiment results of FedSEA-LLaMA are shown in Table~ \ref{tab:Attack_performance_modelA_noise}.
 From the results, we can see that when the client holds only the embedding layer (similar to FedBERT), the attack model achieves relatively high BLEU and ROUGE scores.
-However, under the FL-LLaMA framework, where the client also retains a portion of the LLMs block in addition to the embedding layer, all attack metrics approach zero.
-Tab. \ref{tab:performance_modelA_noise2} reports the downstream performance of $client_0$ after multi-client training, showing that secret attack allows training to proceed as usual without disrupting the federated process.
-These findings demonstrate that FL-LLaMA effectively mitigates model inversion attacks, thereby preserving the privacy of client-side data.
+However, under the FedSEA-LLaMA framework, where the client also retains a portion of the LLM blocks in addition to the embedding layer, all attack metrics approach zero.
+These findings demonstrate that FedSEA-LLaMA effectively mitigates model inversion attacks, thereby preserving the privacy of client-side data.